Anthony-Nolan/Atlas/README.md

 - Uses a real SQL database, which is populated/cleared in each test run.
 - External dependencies, and Matching Dictionary are stubbed out.
 - Azure Storage emulator will need to be running - the tests should start this if it's not currently running, but it must be installed.
-- Uses an independent Autofac module defined in `IntegrationTestBase`
+- Uses an independent DI setup, defined in `ServiceModule`.
+Uses publicly exposed helper methods from the core SearchAlgorithm project to ensure new dependencies only need registering once
-  - **Warning:** When adding new classes, they will need to be registered with Autofac in both the app module and the integration tests modules.

 These tests are especially useful for matching, where some logic is contained within the database layer and not covered in unit tests.